rancherfederal/carbide-docs/docs/stigatron-docs/installation.md

 1. Log into the Rancher MCM as an administrator.
 2. Click the menu in the upper-left of the main dashboard and click the `Extensions` link near the bottom.
 3. Click the `Enable` button on the Extensions screen.
+4. Click `Ok`, when prompted to Enable Extension Support.

   ![Enable Extensions](/img/stigatron/enable-extensions.png)

 ### Installing STIGATRON UI Plugin

-Next, on the same `local` cluster, run the following Helm commands to install the UI Plugin for STIGATRON (see the `tgz` method above for airgap with no Helm repository), substituting your registry in:
+Next, on the same `local` cluster, run the following Helm commands to install the UI Plugin for STIGATRON (see the `tgz` method above for airgap with no Helm repository) and ensure to substitute your registry:

 ```bash
 helm install -n carbide-stigatron-system --create-namespace \